mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 Another approach for the system-builder hobbyists in the audience is to build their own systems with Linux compatible hardware.

-#### Or use one on-hand?
+#### Or use one on-hand

-Another approach to get a (K)ubuntu system is to install it on a computer we have on-hand.
+Another approach to get a (K)ubuntu system is to install it on a computer already on-hand.
 Most desktops and many Dell and HP laptops work great with this OS, but it is always wise to check compatibility simply by searching for `Ubuntu computer_model`.
 If all looks well, then we can proceed to test the OS on a virtual machine (Virtual Box is recommended) or using a "Live CD".